etxahun/challenge-me/practice.md

 **Learn more:** *Well...*

-This one is a bit different.
+This one is a sort of a category.
 Werner Hett created 99 problems to help people learn Prolog.
 It was then ported to several other languages.

 * [P-99: Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems)
 * [L-99: Ninety-Nine Lisp Problems](http://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html)